kgn/ShapecatcherKit/readme.md

 Shapes can be rated good(`SKShapeGoodRating`) bad(`SKShapeBadRating`) or the previous rating can be undone with undo(`SKShapeUndoRating`).

-*Please note the sample app does not include drawing code, it's purpose is only to demonstrate how to use the api*
+*Please note the sample app does not include drawing code, it's purpose is only to demonstrate how to use the api.*